 So when the Chromecast with Google TV came paired with a remote, suddenly I started using it a lot more.

-Occasionally, though, I ran into issues with the Chromecast Voice Remote control.
+Occasionally, though, I ran into issues with the Chromecast Remote not working properly.

 In most cases, you can fix these issues by either re-pairing the remote to your Chromecast, or by performing a factory reset on the remote itself.

 In this article, I’m going to walk you through two ways to re-pair your Chromecast remote, which should solve most of the issues.
-If that doesn’t work, I’ll also show you how to reset the remote itself.
+If that doesn’t work, I’ll also show you how to reset your Chromecast remote control itself.

 Important note: Everything we talk about in this article only applies to the Chromecast with Google TV.
 It will not work on any older generation of Chromecast.
 If you don’t know which version of Chromecast you have, please check out this article, where I cover the differences in detail.